raaavioli/Rendering-fundamentals/README.md

 The repository is meant to provide a simple API to be able to write pixels to a window.
 Ultimately, we want to make it easy for both students and TAs in DH2323 to get started with the labs, so that more time can be put into what the students are meant to learn.
-The purpose of the labs are to get familiar with the fundamentals of ray-tracing and rasterization, while the purpose is not to learn about linking libraries and building boilerplate code to set up a window or a graphics context.
+The purpose of the labs is to get familiar with the fundamentals of ray-tracing and rasterization, the purpose is not to spend time on linking libraries and building boilerplate code to set up a window or a graphics context.

 ## Dependencies